TakeshiKovacs0610/jama16-retina-replication/Readme.md

 # PreTraining Guide

-This guide provides step-by-step instructions to use the provided code files to generate results and model weights.
-It is designed to help you set up the dataset, run the code, and reproduce the results with minimal effort.
+This guide provides step-by-step instructions to use the provided code files to generate results and model weights for the PreTraining Phase.
+Datasets have been uploaded on the Nirvana Server

 ## Table of Contents